streetwriters/notesnook/docs/help/contents/desktop-integration/system-tray-menu.md

+---
+title: System tray menu
+description: Access quick actions from the Notesnook system tray icon, and minimize or close the app to the tray.
+---

 # System tray menu

 Notesnook features a system tray menu to give quick access to some common functions such as: